Consulting Geologist

 What is Science Anyway?

-Science is the marriage of scepticism and evidence.
+Science is the collaboration of scepticism and evidence.
 Evidence must be verifiable in order to be scientific, and scientific theory is thus constrained to the explanation of verifiable evidence.
 Science is by nature, subject to scrutiny and refutation and anyone can call science into question.
 Science is not found in the colourful pages of glossy magazines that report on scientific publication in much the same way as the tabloids report on celebrities.
 Generally, scientific literature is in black and white, poorly written, and difficult to read.
 The thing that stands out about scientific literature is the rarity of statements that go unreferenced, and the complete absence of "mystery" or "anonymous" sources.

 Science is not the monopoly of academia or "the intelligentsia".
 We all conduct scientific experiments every day.
 We look both ways before crossing the road to make sure it is clear even if the traffic lights or a traffic officer tell us it is safe.
 When pouring a drink we check the level repeatedly until it is what we want, and we test the temperature of the water before stepping under the shower; all without asking for someone-else's opinion.
 These are repeatable and therefore scientific tests that tell us something about reality and we do not need to ask what the consensus is before accepting the results of such tests for what they are.
+In fact, the most reliable way of developing expertise is by verifying for yourself, everything presented to you before actually accepting it.
+Whether or not the expertise you obtain as a result is lauded on a qualification or entirely unknown to others is largely irrelevant to the reliability of your knowledge and the reality of your expertise.
+This is, after all, a question of competence - which is independent of recognition.
+A eminently verifiable example of undocumented expertise is my knowledge of HTML and CSS.
+I have no formal qualifications in the area and, apart from a passing mention in a most uninteresting resume, my expertise in this field is entirely undocumented and unknown.
+Yet, whether or not you hate the colours and graphics of my web site, there are only a handful of people in the world who are capable reproducing, from scratch, the combination of features (full standards compliance, interoperability all the way back to Internet Explorer 6, AAA-Accessibility, unscripted drop-down menus, fixed and scrolling layout as appropriate, printability) offered by a page design I developed as a product of my own unfunded and unsanctioned research.

 Many people blame science for the ills of the world, whether it is "big brother" watching their every move, the gun that was used in a mugging, or the technology that has been central to major environmental damage, it is often the science that is blamed and not the idiots who for fun and profit, use technology they themselves barely understand.
 I wonder how many people using a computer to read this article understand the principle of defending the narrowest gap in the terrain and how this applies to online security?
 Yet time and again, the technology is blamed for the ease with which hackers and worms penetrate personal computer systems when the vast majority of commercial web designers refuse to invest in modern server-side methodologies devoid of active scripting, thereby putting pressure on the public to surf the internet unsecured against the criminal use of active scripting - all because web development bottom line is considered by developers to be more important than your security.
-The fact that for the past ten years, I have successfully kept hackers and worms out of a RISC based Windows 98 system that could be described as "hole-ier than Thou", proves that it can be done - it is just a matter of reading the instruction manual.
-In another example, the technological acceleration of industry is blamed for the subsequent environmental problems when it is the commercial executives of industry and not the scientists, who make the decision to sacrifice the environment for a few extra dollars.
-Executives are not an inanimate force of nature, but are liable human beings capable of responsible moderation of industrialisation and competition.
-In the matter of research making technological abuse possible, I would assert that those of us who use technology responsibly should not be deprived on account of those who are criminally negligent.
+The fact that for the entire decade spanning 1999-2008, I have successfully kept hackers and worms out of a RISC based Windows 98 system that could be described as "hole-ier than Thou", proves that it can be done - it is just a matter of reading the instruction manual - and, yes, when the external API is closed to unknown sites by a program like Drawbridge, browsers which actually comply with the registry restrictions to API access (such as Internet Explorer) really are more secure than browsers which ignore the security restrictions specified in the registry (e.g. Chrome, Firefox, Opera, Seamonkey, Mozilla, etc.).
+This is also an indisputable example of the fact that expertise does not need to be known or even recognised to be effective.
+After all, no-one knows I have this expertise, but this still does not change how well this unknown expertise of mine has served me over the years.
+However, in this case, my expertise derives from reading the manual and examining the "advanced" settings - all very basic stuff which very few other people bother to do for applications which perform superficially "simple" tasks such as browsing the internet.
+Who are we to blame someone else for problems which occur because we were too lazy to read the manual and explore the capabilities and limitations of software which could compromise our computer security if misused?
+What right has anyone to blame a scientist (or even science itself) for the misuse of applicable technology?

 Commerce ultimately exploits and corrupts science for the financial gain of its executives.
 In excess of US$50,000,000,000.00 is invested in the research of means to "prove" anthropogenic global warming (Carter, 2007) and represents a very commercial vested interest in Climate Change Catastrophism.
 Is it any wonder that up until 2004, so few scientists were game to openly contradict the commercial bias vested in the anthropogenic global warming agenda?
 Royer et al. (2004) calculate temperature and carbon dioxide curves consistent with major glaciations across the Phanerozoic in what is otherwise a very cogent article.
 However, their failure to maintain a sufficient level of scepticism to avoid employing an article title they could not substantiate by more than a false cause (Shaviv & Veizer, 2004), raises questions about the influence of their financial benefactor on the integrity of the scientific process.